Taste Real's Fall Rural Romp

 The farm is open 9:00 am - 5:00 pm.
 Admission fee applies for harvest activities; pre-booking available online.

-Must Taste Items: Wood Fired Pizza, Lavender Lemonade, and The Hillsburger
+Must Taste Items: Wood Fired Pizza paired with Lavender Lemonade

 7450 Middlebrook Road, Elora